Aj31887/Aj31887/README.md

 Hi, my name is Mohamed Naji
-I’m interested in learning new stuff and creating new things.
+I’m interested in learning new things, creating and improving  projects.
 I’m currently learning Html, CSS, JS, Jquery, C#, and PHP.
 You can reach me by saying my name three times in a dark room!
 Just kidding, here are my contact info:
 - mail: mohammed.riad.naji@gmail.com